lewazo/boreale/README.md

   lewazo/boreale
 ```

-#### unRAID
-While Boréale isn't available on the Community Applications plugin, you can still install it and use it the same way as any other Docker containers installed with CA by using [my template](https://github.com/lewazo/unraid-docker-templates).

 ## Configuration
 Most of the Boréale configuration is done through its CLI.
 To use the CLI, follow the instructions below depending on your environement.

-#### OTP Release
-When using the OTP release, simply run `./bin/boreale cli` to access the CLI.

-#### docker-compose
+#### docker compose
-When using docker-compose, simply run `docker-compose exec boreale bin/boreale cli` in the same directory as your `docker-compose.yml` file.
+When using docker compose, simply run `docker compose exec boreale bin/boreale-cli` in the same directory as your `docker-compose.yml` file.

 #### Docker CLI
 When using the Docker CLI, you first need to get the container's ID.
-Run `docker ps` and find the container that has the `lewazo/boreale` image.
-Then, run `docker exec -it <CONTAINER ID> bin/boreale cli`.
+Run `docker ps` and find the container running the `lewazo/boreale` image.
+Then, run `docker exec -it <CONTAINER ID> bin/boreale-cli`.

-#### Development
-When working in development, you can use the cli using `mix` like `mix cli ...`

 ### Traefik
 In order for Traefik to forward the authentication to Boréale, there are some configurations that needs to be done.

 In the following snippets, edit `127.0.0.1` for the IP of the host that runs Boréale.
-Match the port with the one defined in your `docker-compose.yml` or equivalent.
+Match the port with the one forwarded to the container.

 We use `insecureSkipVerify = true` so Traefik can trust our self-signed certificate.
 More info on that [here](#tls).